hpe-dev-incubator/hpe-dev-portal/content/blog/production-ready-object-detection-model-training-workflow-with-hpe-machine-learning-development-environment.md

 ## 3. Slicing/Tiling the Dataset

 Here we are using the SAHI library to slice our large satellite images.
-Satellite images can be up to 50k^2 pixels in size, which wouldnt fit in GPU memory.
+Satellite images can be up to 50k^2 pixels in size, which wouldn't fit in GPU memory.
 We alleviate this problem by slicing the image.

 ```python
 !python data_utils/slice_coco.py --image_dir xview_dataset/train_images_rgb/ \